 - Cardiovascular diseases

-Exercise also benefits the brain, by increasing blood circulation through regular physical activity.
+Take DNA-based supplements and exercise also benefits the brain, by increasing blood circulation through regular physical activity.
 Overall physical and mental fitness is improved as well.
-Exercise can have a positive impact on emotional health, by releasing stress and promoting personal enjoyment, and reducing incidents of agitation or wandering.
+Exercise can have a positive impact on emotional health, by releasing stress with help from exercise and promoting personal enjoyment, and reducing incidents of agitation or wandering.

 How to Enjoy Physical Activity